Netatwork-de/aurelia-i18n-tools/docs/i18n-json-data.md

 				// An array of string parts that can be ignored by external spell checkers:
 				"ignoreSpelling": [],
 				// An object with translations for every supported language other than english:
-				// - Unsupported or missing translations are omitted "translations": {
+				// - Unsupported or missing translations may be omitted "translations": {
 					// The locale key like ("de", or "fr"):
 					"<locale>": {